ereedsanchez/PiBeat-v-Edwin-STEP/README.md

 # PiBeat v.
-Edwin Reed-Sanchez
+STEP Summer

 A browser based Drum Sequencer to control your Raspberry Pi robotic drum machine from your computer, tablet, mobile etc.